nbd_connect_uri - connect to NBD URI

 #include <libnbd.h> int nbd_connect_uri (struct nbd_handle *h, const char *uri);

 Connect (synchronously) to an NBD server and export by specifying the NBD URI.
-This call parses the URI and calls nbd_set_export_name(3) and nbd_set_tls(3) and other calls as needed, followed by nbd_connect_tcp(3) or nbd_connect_unix(3).
-However, it is possible to override the export name portion of a URI by using nbd_set_opt_mode(3) to enable option mode, then using nbd_set_export_name(3) and nbd_opt_go(3) as part of subsequent negotiation.
+This call parses the URI and calls nbd_set_export_name(3) and nbd_set_tls(3) and other calls as needed, followed by nbd_connect_tcp(3), nbd_connect_unix(3) or nbd_connect_vsock(3).

 Connect over TCP, unencrypted, to

 example.com port 10809.
 If the server does not support TLS then this will fail.

 Connect over the Unix domain socket /tmp/nbd.sock to an NBD server running locally.
 The export name is set to

 foo (note without any leading

 Connect over a Unix domain socket, enabling TLS and setting the path to a directory containing certificates and keys.

 In this scenario libnbd is running in a virtual machine.
 Connect over

 AF_VSOCK to an NBD server running on the hypervisor.

 The following schemes are supported in the current version of libnbd: